xu003822/charliexu.github.io/_pages/about.md

 I am a Post-Doctoral Research Fellow at the [Department of Economics, Queen's University](https://www.econ.queensu.ca/).
 I received my PhD in Economics from the [Department of Economics, University of Wisconsin-Madison](https://econ.wisc.edu/).

 I am a Labor and Public economist studying topics of discrimination and inequality with a focus on how preferences and beliefs affect economic outcomes.
-Depending on the question of interest I use different methods of both design-based as well as structural estimation using variations from experiments and natural experiments.
+Depending on the question of interest, I use different methods in my research combining both design-based and structural models, using variations from experiments and natural experiments.

 **Research Interests:**
   Labor, Public, Development Economics and Applied Econometrics.